Daily Office Readings for Thursday of the 3rd Week of Easter: Year 1

 So too it is with us today.
 As we pray for God to reorient our lives to the Gospel, The Gospel holds a special place in the liturgy of the Episcopal Church.
 It is the last biblical reading in our opening Eucharist, normally after a hymn, and is walked out into the midst of the congregation and is supposed to be read in the language of the majority of the people listening, and read by an ordained person, most appropriately by a deacon.
 The whole congregation turns to face the Gospel book and reader – they reorient themselves towards the Gospel.
 This simple turning towards the Gospel signifies our lives and direction being changed and redirected towards the Jesus path of love.
 It can cause us to fall on our spiritual knees.

 Like the experience that Peter had, our own reorientation towards the Gospel will bring with us those close to us, our partners, as well as many in our communities.
 It will amaze us.
 Our Lord Jesus says, ‘Do not be afraid; from now on you will be catching people.’
 This is God’s plan for our salvation.
-There is no plan A, B, or C; there is only plan J: Jesus.

 Jesus the carpenter taught fishermen to fish.
 Jesus the carpenter taught the Pharisees to be “Born again of the Spirit.
 Jesus the Carpenter healed far more people than all their doctors combined.
 Perhaps this Jesus was more than a carpenter.
 We can’t judge people by “what” we see on the surface.
 People are not “What’s;” people are “Who’s.”
 Our life of love is not about what we are; carpenter, welder, doctor, truck driver, police person, store clerk, black, white, rich, poor, gay or straight.
-Following our Lord Jesus is not “what” we are; it is “who” we are and “whose” we are.
+Following our Lord Jesus is not “what” we are; it is “who” we are and whose we are.
 We are catchers of people, reoriented towards the Gospel of God in Christ Jesus.